 Donal Durkan is Director of Development at Belfast City Council.

-A graduate of the University of Ulster, Jordanstown Donal has gained considerable industrial experience while working with a wide range of companies and sectoral bodies and most recently established The Jobs Fund.
+A graduate of Ulster University, Donal has gained considerable industrial experience while working with a wide range of companies and sectoral bodies and most recently established The Jobs Fund.

 Executive Director of Strategy - Invest NI

 Olive Hill is Executive Director of Strategy at Invest NI which utilises an evidence-based approach to formulate the strategic direction of the organisation in line with Programme for Government (PfG) and other economic priorities as agreed with the Department of Enterprise Trade and Investment & the Invest NI Board.